Homebirth vs. Hospital Birth: Which is best for you?

 - How would you feel about not having immediate access to high-level emergency care incase of an emergency?

-- How would you feel about having only one or two support people in the delivery room with you?
+- How would you feel about having only one or two support people in the delivery room with you (this can include a doula)?

 - Are you located near a hospital with a good reputation for obstetric care?
 Likewise, do you know a homebirth provider in your area that is properly trained and is currently attending deliveries?